Galium odoratum

 Galium odoratum, the sweet woodruff or sweetscented bedstraw, is a flowering perennial plant in the family Rubiaceae, native to much of Europe.
 It is widely cultivated for its flowers and its sweet-smelling foliage.

 Description

-A herbaceous plant, it grows to 25–50 cm long, often lying flat on the ground or supported by other plants.
+A rhizomatous herbaceous perennial plant that grows upright to 25–50 cm high.
 The leaves are simple, lanceolate, glabrous, 2–5 cm long, and borne in whorls of six to nine.
 The small (4–7 mm diameter) flowers are produced in cymes, each white with four petals joined together at the base.
 The fruits are 2–4 mm in diameter, produced singly, and each is covered in tiny, hooked bristles, which help disperse them by sticking temporarily to clothing and animal fur.

 It owes its sweet smell to the presence of the compound coumarin.